markterweele/windows-itpro-docs/windows/configuration/shell-launcher/quickstart-kiosk.md

 ms.date: 02/27/2025
 ---

-# Quickstart: Configure a Kiosk With Shell Launcher
+# Quickstart: configure a kiosk with Shell Launcher

 This quickstart provides practical examples of how to configure a *kiosk experience* on Windows with Shell Launcher.
 The examples describe the steps using a mobile device management solution (MDM) like Microsoft Intune, and PowerShell.
 While different solutions are used, the configuration settings and results are the same.